-A suspect or an accused who, without a good reason, failed to appear three or more times when summoned by an investigator, prosecutor, or by a judge or court, -
+A suspect or an accused who, without a good reason, failed to appear three or more times when summoned by an investigator, prosecutor, or by a judge or court, - committed a minor offense.

 Article 8.2.27.
 Failure to provide or provision of a false conclusion by a specialist